Skip to content

 The Emotional Archaeology of Toxic Burden

-At the jaguar level — the realm of feeling and shadow — environmental toxins create what I call "emotional archaeology."
-Patients like Sarah often describe feeling "poisoned by life itself," a sensation that goes deeper than physical symptoms.
+At the jaguar level — the realm of feeling and shadow — environmental toxins create what could be called "emotional archaeology."
+Those affected often describe feeling "poisoned by life itself," a sensation that goes deeper than physical symptoms.

 Toxins preferentially accumulate in fatty tissues, including the brain, where they disrupt neurotransmitter synthesis and synaptic function.
 Lead exposure alters GABA production, creating anxiety and hypervigilance.
 Mercury interferes with serotonin pathways, contributing to depression and emotional dysregulation.
 Organophosphate pesticides — still detectable in most Americans despite being banned for residential use — inhibit acetylcholinesterase, affecting both cognitive function and emotional stability.